maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-65.md

 ## Abstract

 This proposal defines an economic model designed to function alongside the Validator-Elected Block Producer (VEBloP) architecture proposed in PIP-64.
 Recognizing that VEBloP alters how transaction fees accrue, this PIP introduces a fee redistribution mechanism.
 The goal is to ensure continued economic viability for validators who perform crucial verification duties but no longer directly produce blocks, thereby maintaining the security and decentralization of the Polygon PoS network.
-The core proposal involves pooling network fees and distributing them between the active block producer and the validator set.
+The core proposal involves distributing network fees between the active block producer and the validator set.

 ## Motivation